PataphysicalSociety/soupault.app/site/reference-manual.md

   when_no_child = "p.footnote"
 ```

 By default, this widget removes all matching elements.
-It's possible to delete only the first matching element by setting `delete_all = false`.
+It is possible to delete only the first matching element by setting `delete_all = false`.

 #### wrap